stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 need of the long vacation on full pay which he so generously gave me.
 He assures me on his professional honour that Joe Slater was but a low-grade paranoiac, whose fantastic notions must have come from the crude hereditary folk-tales which circulate in even the most decadent of communities.
-All this he tells me&mdash;yet I cannot forget what I saw in the sky on the night after Slater died.
-Lest you think me a biassed witness, another&rsquo;s pen must add this final testimony, which may perhaps supply the climax you expect.
+All this he tells me--yet I cannot forget what I saw in the sky on the night after Slater died.
+Lest you think me a biassed witness, another's pen must add this final testimony, which may perhaps supply the climax you expect.
 I will quote the following account of the star Nova Persei   verbatim from the pages of that eminent astronomical authority, Prof. Garrett
 P. Serviss:

-    &ldquo;On February 22, 1901, a marvellous new star was discovered by Dr. Anderson, of Edinburgh,   not very far from Algol.
+     "On February 22, 1901, a marvellous new star was discovered by Dr. Anderson, of Edinburgh,   not very far from Algol.
 No star had been visible at that point before.
 Within twenty-four hours the stranger had become so bright that it outshone Capella.
-In a week or two it had visibly faded, and in the course of a few months it was hardly discernible with the naked eye.&rdquo;
+In a week or two it had visibly faded, and in the course of a few months it was hardly discernible with the naked eye. "